 Before considering American Gothic features of games, some preliminary consideration of the medium-specific qualities of games is necessary.
 Games require a physical level of engagement and many are designed to provide players with a sense of presence and agency in the game space and agency.
 In many cases, gameplay is contextualized within an antagonistic, unfriendly environment over which players are invited to develop mastery.

 While making use of conventions and forms found in other media, games also have some very specific properties that affect how such conventions are used.
-A game is designed to provide structures to support gameplay (often referred to by game developers as ‘mechanics’).
-As such, games construct story in ways different to other media.
-Story has to fit with gameplay, the two often linked through the journey a player takes through the game.
+A game is designed to provide structures to support gameplay (often referred to by game developers as “mechanics”).
+As such, games construct story in ways different from other media.
+Story has to fit with gameplay and the two are often linked through the journey a player takes through the game.
 Given that games are principally organized around a set of “ideal” actions to be performed by a player, feedback mechanisms on that performance are important componentry.
-The organization of feedback mechanisms is central to a game’s design, provided by a game’s computing, its graphics, audio and interface.
-Feedback is wide-ranging and includes: seeing your own character or an enemy die as a result of your actions; hearing a droopy sound when you fail to complete a task; the vibration of your controller when a weapon is fired.
+The organization of feedback mechanisms is central to a game’s design, provided by a game’s computing, its graphics, audio, and interface.
+Feedback is wide-ranging and includes seeing your own character or an enemy die as a result of your actions, hearing a droopy sound when you fail to complete a task, and the vibration of your controller when a weapon is fired.
 There are many others.

-As King and Krzywinska (2006, 77) have argued, games allow players varying degrees of freedom in terms of movement, action and choice.
-Player-characters can for example roam around in an open environment in The Secret World (Funcom, 2012-present), or their movement might be restricted, as in arcade shooter franchise House of the Dead (Sega, 1996-present).
+As King and Krzywinska have argued, games allow players varying degrees of freedom in terms of movement, action, and choice.
+Player-characters can for example roam around in an open environment as in The Secret World (Funcom, 2012-present), or their movement might be restricted as in arcade shooter franchise House of the Dead (Sega, 1996-present).
 In each of these games, players must rise to challenges that involve manipulating their characters to enable passage through the game.
-Even where some latitude for action and movement is afforded, as is the case in Alan Wake (Remedy/Microsoft, 2010), it is often the case that player agency does not stretch to alteration of a storyline.
-We might call this restrictive, on-rails approach to design the “Ghost Train” format wherein players experience the same predetermined ride.
-This approach differs from the type of game where which a player’s actions influence the trajectory of story, as is the case with Fable (Lionhead, 2004) or the Mass Effect series.
+Even where some latitude for action and movement is afforded as in Alan Wake (Remedy/Microsoft, 2010), it is often the case that player agency does not stretch to alteration of a storyline.
+We might call this restrictive “on-rails” approach to design the “Ghost Train” format wherein players experience the same predetermined ride.
+This approach differs from the type of game in which a player’s actions influence the trajectory of story, as is the case with Fable (Lionhead, 2004) or the Mass Effect series.
 Many games prefer to limit the effects of player choice in order to preserve authorial control of a storyline, and/or to keep production costs down.

 Games then have their own distinctive qualities that must be kept in mind when considering their treatment of American Gothic.
 They are highly structured systems that respond to a player’s activity.
 These include the moment-by-moment transactions effected as a player moves through a game and which may lead to larger, cumulative loops, represented as achievement points or progress bars.
-Much as a Skinner box works to affect the behaviors of rats, game loops train a player to understand and learn what a game requires them to do.
+Much as a Skinner box works to affect the behaviors of rats, game loops train a player to understand and learn what a game requires her to do.
 Player agency and choice (or its lack) are therefore central to the definition of a game.
 These properties are rich food for the Gothic imagination, with its preoccupation with paralysis and futility and may therefore be deployed to demonstrate that choice and agency, as taken-for-granted staples of games, are illusory.

 Gothic Gaming